Clear-Bible/macula-greek/SBLGNT/README.md

 Sources are equivalent with sources for the Nestle 1904 edition (N1904) except in the following cases:

 * SBL Greek New Testament (SBLGNT) from Logos: https://github.com/LogosBible/SBLGNT
-* Glosses (`English` and `Chinese` attributes) from Cherith Analytics
+* Glosses (`GlossCherith` and `Chinese` attributes) from Cherith Analytics: Cherith Glosses for the Greek New Testament: Cherith Analytics Biblical Linguistic Data, available at https://github.com/cherithanalytics/Biblical-Linguistic-Data/
+* Glosses (`GlossBerean` attribute) from the [Berean Interlinear Bible](https://interlinearbible.com/), which is in the public domain ([licensing terms](https://berean.bible/terms.htm)).
+The glosses implemented in Macula Greek (N1904) are sourced from the Biblical Humanities edition of N1904 ([information here](https://github.com/biblicalhumanities/Nestle1904/tree/master/glosses)).
+The Berean Bible and Majority Bible texts are officially placed into the public domain as of April 30, 2023.
 * Word Mapping between N1904 and SBLGNT: https://github.com/Clear-Bible/macula-greek/tree/sblgnt-trees/sources/Clear/mappings

 ## Process

-Clear Bible produced an edition of syntax trees for the SBLGNT years ago.
+Clear Bible produced an edition of syntax trees for the SBLGNT when the SBLGNT was originally released under the SBLGNT license.
+The SBLGNT license was recently updated to CC-BY-4.0 which makes it a better platform for building and integrating data and analyses.

 This MACULA Greek edition was created by migrating word-level node information from the N1904 MACULA Greek edition into the SBLGNT where words could be mapped between edition.
 In these cases, where the SBLGNT analysis did not already contain information (e.g. `FormalTag` attribute), that information was imported.
 Where the SBLGNT already contained information, it was persisted.

 Where necessary data (to mirror the N1904) was required, it was created from the SBLGNT as available.
 For example, the SBLGNT encoded punctuation in a `Punc` attribute, but the N1904 encodes punctuation